Anthropic

 Potential Copyright Infringement

-Foundation model companies like OpenAI, Meta, and Microsoft have faced multiple lawsuits over their practices of scraping copyrighted materials for training data.
-Notably, in December 2023, the New York Times (NYT) sued OpenAI and Microsoft, alleging that the companies had used millions of NYT articles to train their chatbots.
-While OpenAI does not disclose its training data, the NYT concluded that its paywalled articles were included in OpenAI’s training data, since its chatbot could reproduce “near-verbatim excerpts from [its] articles.”
-The NYT claimed that it should be compensated for “billions of dollars in statutory and actual damages” caused by “the unlawful copying and use of The Times’s uniquely valuable works.”
+This copyright litigation reflects broader industry challenges that have affected multiple AI companies.
+Foundation model companies like OpenAI, Meta, and Microsoft have faced similar lawsuits over their practices of scraping copyrighted materials for training data.
+Notably, in December 2023, the New York Times sued OpenAI and Microsoft, alleging that the companies had used millions of NYT articles to train their chatbots, claiming compensation for "billions of dollars in statutory and actual damages" caused by "the unlawful copying and use of The Times's uniquely valuable works."

-However, not all media organizations have fought against AI companies’ use of their content.
-Multiple major news organizations, including TIME, The Associated Press, Vox Media, The Atlantic, the Financial Times, and NewsCorp, have signed licensing deals and entered partnerships with OpenAI, granting OpenAI their copyrighted content in exchange for compensation or access to OpenAI technology.
-Photography companies like Getty, Shutterstock, and Adobe have also created their own AI generators, often with the support of major AI companies.
+However, not all content creators have opposed AI companies' use of their material.
+Multiple major news organizations, including TIME, The Associated Press, Vox Media, The Atlantic, the Financial Times, and NewsCorp, have signed licensing deals with AI companies, granting access to copyrighted content in exchange for compensation or technology access.
+Photography companies like Getty, Shutterstock, and Adobe have created their own AI generators with support from major AI companies.

 Regulatory Risks

-The rise of generative AI has also coincided with heightened U.S. regulatory scrutiny of the tech industry, which could threaten the strategic partnerships between Anthropic and Big Tech companies.
-In 2021, Lina Khan, an antitrust scholar who rose to prominence after writing a Yale Law Review article on Amazon’s anti-competitive practices in 2017, was appointed as Chair of the Federal Trade Commission (FTC).
-Under Khan’s tenure, the FTC has sued multiple Big Tech companies, including Amazon in a “landmark monopoly case” in 2023.
+The rise of generative AI has coincided with heightened U.S. regulatory scrutiny of the tech industry, which could threaten the strategic partnerships between Anthropic and Big Tech companies.
+In 2021, Lina Khan, an antitrust scholar who rose to prominence after writing a Yale Law Review article on Amazon's anti-competitive practices in 2017, was appointed as Chair of the Federal Trade Commission (FTC).
+Under Khan's tenure, the FTC has sued multiple Big Tech companies, including Amazon in a "landmark monopoly case" in 2023.
 In June 2024, Khan also led the FTC to strike a deal with the Justice Department to investigate Microsoft, OpenAI, and Nvidia for possibly violating antitrust laws in the AI industry.

 Secrecy in the AI Landscape

-Despite Anthropic’s focus on AI safety, it has struggled to meet certain accountability metrics.
-Using the Draft EU AI Act as a rubric, a Stanford report on AI transparency ranked Anthropic’s Claude 3 in the bottom half of major foundation models.
-While Anthropic significantly improved its transparency score from October 2023 to May 2024, it still lags behind the models of Microsoft, Meta, Stability AI, and Mistral AI, and just barely edges out Open AI and Google.
-Notably, Anthropic has yet to fully disclose the data sources used to train Claude.
+Despite Anthropic's focus on AI safety, the company has struggled to meet certain accountability metrics in an increasingly opaque industry.
+Using the Draft EU AI Act as a rubric, a Stanford report on AI transparency initially ranked Anthropic's Claude 3 in the bottom half of major foundation models.

 Summary